No. 207 Squadron RAF: Tucano (2002–2012)

-F-35B Lightning (2019–present)
+F-35 Lightning (2019–present)

 On 5 July 2017, it was announced by the Chief of the Air Staff, Air Chief Marshal Stephen Hillier at RAF Marham that No. 207 Squadron would be the Operational Conversion Unit for the Lockheed Martin F-35B Lightning, being chosen due to its heritage as both a RNAS and RAF unit.

 No. 207 Squadron arrived at RAF Marham from MCAS Beaufort on 16 July 2019 with six Lockheed Martin F-35B Lightnings (ZM137, ZM139, ZM149, ZM150, ZM151 and ZM152) shortly before its reformation date of 1 August.
 No. 207 Squadron made their first sortie from Marham on 29 July.
 Wing Commander Scott Williams is the new squadron's first Officer Commanding who raised the squadron pennant when it stood up on 1 August.
 On 28 January 2020, No. 207 Squadron became the first UK unit in a decade to operate jets in home waters from a British carrier – flying from HMS Queen Elizabeth.

 On 17 November 2021 a Royal Air Force F-35B, identified as ZM152, crashed during routine operations from HMS Queen Elizabeth.
 Early reports suggested some of "the covers and engine blanks" had not been removed before takeoff.
 The wreckage, which had broken into multiple pieces, including all security sensitive equipment, was largely recovered with the assistance of U.S. and Italian forces.

+In June 2025, the UK announced plans to procure 12 F-35A aircraft, as part of NATO's dual-capable aircraft programme, restoring the UK's airborne nuclear strike capability.
+They will be capable of carrying both conventional and American tactical nuclear weapons.
+On day to day operations, these will be used in a training role as part of the squadron.